kubevirt/community/design-proposals/vm-rollout-strategy/vm-rollout-strategy.md

 ## Definition of Users

-A VM owner - with (at a minimum) create, update, and patch access for VM objects within a namespace.
+A VM owner - with edit permissions for VM objects within a namespace.

 ## User Stories